simon-ritchie/apysc/docs_src/source/graphics_fill_color.md

 # Graphics fill_color interface

-This page will explain the `Graphics` class `fill_color` property interface.
+This page explains the `Graphics` class `fill_color` property interface.

 ## What interface is this?

-The `fill_color` property interface will update or get the instance's fill color.
+The `fill_color` property interface updates or get the instance's fill color.

 ## Basic usage

-The getter interface will be the `String` hex color code value and the setter one also requires the `String` hex color code value.
+The getter interface becomes the `String` hex color code value, and the setter one also requires the `String` hex color code value.

-The following example will change the fill color (from cyan to magenta and magenta to cyan) when you click the rectangle:
+The following example changes the fill color (from cyan to magenta and magenta to cyan) when you click the rectangle:

 ```py
 # runnable